Research

 Mission

-Advance our current understanding of lignin and plant cell wall biosynthesis
+Advance our current understanding of the biosynthesis of plant phenolic compounds

-Develop approaches for sustainable biomass utilization and crop improvement
+Apply this knowledge to design sustainable solutions for biomass utilization and crop improvement

 Lignin Biosynthesis and Cell Wall Metabolic Engineering